 Email: firstname.lastname@example.org , email@example.com

-– April 2017: Paper on ‘Mechanics of Continuum Manipulators, A Comparative Study of Five Methods with Experiments‘ has been accepted in TAROS 2017 Conference.
+– July 2017: Paper on ‘Mechanics of Continuum Manipulators, A Comparative Study of Five Methods with Experiments‘ has reached 5000 reads on Researchegate after being presented at the last day of TAROS 2017, Surrey, UK.

 S.M.Hadi Sadati received his B.Sc. in Mechanical Engineering in 2010 from Amirkabir University of technology (Tehran Polytechnic), Tehran, Iran, and his M.Sc. in Mechanical Engineering in 2012 from the Sharif University of Technology, Tehran, Iran.
 He is currently working toward the Ph.D. degree in Robotics at King’s College London, University of London, London, UK.
 His current research interests include bio-inspired robotics, soft robotics, robotics dynamics and control, and system modeling and design.